HomeTravel & TourismBest 5 Things to Do in Illinois: Explore the Hidden Gems

 Evanston

 Are you a big foodie and also a person who likes to watch movies and stuff?
 Then this place is a center for all these things.
 There are many theaters and a ton of restaurants.
-This place is also the home to the historic Grosse Point lighthouse and you can go for an Illinois sightseeing tour at this place.
+This place is also the home to the historic Grosse Point lighthouse, and you can go on an Illinois sightseeing tour at this place.
 And one more thing that this place is also an Illinois point of interest.
 And in addition to that, all the amazing places here make it one of the nicest places to visit in Chicago.

 Best time to visit: May-July